pygame-community/pygame-ce/docs/reST/ref/display.rst

    If the current window is in full-screen mode, the actual refresh rate for that window can differ.

    This is safe to call when no window is open (i.e. before any calls to :func:`pygame.display.set_mode()`

+   When a constant refresh rate cannot be determined, 0 is returned for that desktop.

    .. versionadded:: 2.2.0
    .. ## pygame.display.set_allow_screensaver ##